 Businesses can find it difficult to support social projects, but the individuals within them are free to do what they want.
 Look for successful backers – it will give the project credibility and an aura of success.

 Doors will open if you have political support.
 All political parties are committed to community enterprise.
 If you have the backing of local councillors, it will make dealings with council officers much easier.

 Try to win support at Director and Cabinet level within the local authority as well as the backing of the local elected members, MP or MSP.

 Networks of Interest

 Many community buildings or land projects could have events spaces or are targeted at the creative sector, so there may be a need to move in those circles.
-Most district authorities will have Heads of Culture (posing under various titles) that will put you in touch with networks of
+Most local authorities will have Heads of Culture (posing under various titles) that will put you in touch with networks of:

 - Digital / Creative industries

 Corresponding university departments will have their own networks and sometimes these may be brought together in one website so do a bit of research for your area.

 And so it goes on.
 The voluntary sector, events and wedding organisers, the Health Service.
 All have their gathering points and if they should be using your building or your land, you need to be there.

 Avoid going to too many networking meetings.
 Stay targeted.